Ruth M. Rothstein CORE Center

 The Ruth M. Rothstein CORE Center is a medical facility in the Illinois Medical District, located at 2020 West Harrison Street in Chicago.
 It was founded by the Cook County Bureau of Health Services, and cares for people with diseases such as HIV/AIDS.
 In its mission statement, it explains its goals as:

-Design and Language Access
+Design and language access

 The center was designed with the involvement of "clients and providers".
 Its design could be seen as futuristic, with glass and white walls throughout.

 To address language access needs of diverse-linguistic populations, the center designated a Bilingual Clinic staffed with Spanish-speaking physicians and medical staff for Spanish-speaking consumers.
-An in-house Spanish language interpreter is staffed to assist limited English proficient consumers at the facility.
-Interpreter services through telephonic and video remote interpreting are available for the deaf or hard of hearing, and spoken languages of lesser diffusion.
+An in-house Spanish language interpreter is staffed to assist patients with limited English proficiency at the facility.
+Interpreter services through telephonic and video remote interpreting are available for the deaf or hard of hearing and for less common spoken languages.

 Education

 As well as carrying out its duties to the community, the center provides medical tutoring about HIV/AIDS to local medics.
 The center has also made attempts to educate the community about the nature of such diseases, with education resources readily available at the site.